-- Noting opportunities for making links to the Basic School Curriculum - Noting opportunities for integrating: GESI responsiveness and ICT and 21st C skills - Reading, discussion, and identification of continuous assessment opportunities in the lesson.
-Each lesson should include at least two opportunities to use continuous assessment to support student teacher learning - Resources: links to the existing PD Themes, for example, action research, questioning and to other external reference material: literature, on web, Utube, physical resources, power point; how they should be used.
-Consideration needs to be given to local availability - guidance on any power point presentations, industrialisation such as: localisation of industries, reliance on heavy machinery in the production process, capital intensive, specialisation etc.
+- 3. Planning for teaching, learning and assessment activities for the lesson/s - Reading and discussion of the teaching and learning activities - Noting and addressing areas where tutors may require clarification - Noting opportunities for making links to the Basic School Curriculum - Noting opportunities for integrating: GESI responsiveness and ICT and 21st C skills - Reading, discussion, and identification of continuous assessment opportunities in the lesson.
+Each lesson should include at least two opportunities to use continuous assessment to support student teacher learning - Resources: - Iinks to the existing PD Themes, for example, action research, questioning and to